Skip to content

 • Keep the floor around you free of tools and equipment.

 • Don’t leave hot metal laying around where someone can pick it up.
+Place it on an anvil with HOT in chalk next to it.

 • For your own safety, don’t walk between forges and anvils when they are in use.